thisendout/apollo/README.md

 http.Handle("/alpha", withContext(ctx, HandlerAlpha))
 ```

 With this pattern, we can build nested middleware/handler calls that can be used with any `net/http` compatible router/mux.
-However, we can't implement an Alice-style chain because we no longer conform to the http.Handler-chaining interface that Alice expects.
+However, we can't use Alice for chaining because we no longer conform to the http.Handler interface that Alice expects.

-Apollo enables context-aware middleware and handlers by passing the context through the chain as a required parameter.
+Apollo enables Alice-style chaining of context-aware middleware and handlers.